SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 In order to use NumPy, since it's a third party Python external library we first need to install it.
 Since we've starting a new set of work for analysing data with this package, we should create a new virtual environment.
 We need to:

-1. Open a terminal and ensure we are in the correct directory to create our new virtual environment
+1. Open a new terminal (to ensure a fresh environment) and ensure we are in the correct directory to create our new virtual environment
 1. Create a new virtual environment in that directory
 1. Activate the virtual environment
 1. Install the NumPy Python package to that environment